harvard-dce/mh-opsworks/README.md

 ### Step 2 - Install oc-opsworks

-You must have ruby 2 installed, ideally through something like [rbenv](https://github.com/rbenv/rbenv) or [rvm](https://rvm.io/), though if your system ruby is >= 2 you should be fine. `./bin/setup` installs prerequisites and sets up a template `secrets.json`.
+You must have ruby 2.3 or later installed, ideally through something like [rbenv](https://github.com/rbenv/rbenv) or [rvm](https://rvm.io/), though if your system ruby is >= 2.3 you should be fine.

+You must also have [bundler]() version 2+ installed or `./bin/setup` will complain.
+You can run `gem install bundler` to install it or `gem update bundler` if you have an older version.

+`./bin/setup` installs prerequisites and sets up a template `secrets.json`.

 You should fill in the template `secrets.json` with the cluster manager user credentials you created previously and a `cluster_config_bucket_name` you'll